-Students who become involved with the JCTV-4 campus television organization can enroll in the Television Practicum.
-Channel 4 TV programs can vary from semester to semester and most often include a news/magazine style broadcast, a sports talk show, pop-culture/entertainment talk show and on occasion a cooking show or a game shows.
+The Television Practicum is for students who become involved with the JCTV-4 campus television organization.
+JCTV-4 programs can vary from semester to semester have included: news/magazine style broadcasts, sports talk shows, pop-culture/entertainment talk shows, debate shows, cooking shows and game shows.

 The Debate Practicum is exclusively for students who are debating competitively for JCU.
 Debaters in the practicum engage in extensive preparation of all aspects of academic debate, including issue research, argument constructs, theory discussion, and debate practice.
 Students are also required to travel to a minimum of three debate tournaments per semester.
 Although it is open to students regardless of previous debate experience, only those serious about competitive debate should enroll.

-To participate in the Journalism Practicum, you must be a staff member on The Carroll News, John Carroll’s weekly student newspaper.
+The Journalism Practicum is for staff members and writers on The Carroll News, John Carroll’s weekly student newspaper.
 Practicum credit can be earned in the areas of reporting, editing, advertising, sales/marketing, graphic design, and photo journalism.

 The Public Relations Practicum allows students to work on specific public relations campaigns for various university or department programs.
 Students will be in charge of working with their client to develop a campaign plan, writing press releases, establishing media contacts, and producing programs and brochures to publicize the program.
 Check with the advisor of PRSSA to learn more about what PR practicums are available.